ifdita-hasan/Exploration-Policy/README.md

    ```

    This trains the policy to imitate the expert and saves the model to `saved_models_exp/policy_il_trained.pth`.

+   After pretraining, a plot of the training loss curve will be saved as `data/pretraining_loss_curve.png`.
+You can view this plot to inspect the convergence of the imitation learning process.

 3. **Fine-tune Policy with PPO**